 Chapter 20 of the EIS states that no sites listed on the EPA's contaminated land register are located within 100 metres of the Sydenham to Bankstown rail corridor.
 However, three sites which have been notified to the EPA are located within 100 metres of the rail corridor.
-These are listed in Table 7.
-Table 7 identifies that the 348 Belmore Road site is located within the Belmore Station site.
-In accordance with REMM SC4, WorkCover dangerous goods searches will be carried out by Downer for properties that have potential contamination near Belmore Station, to provide additional site characterisation and identify the risk of contamination in these areas.
+These are listed in Table 7 below.
 To identify and manage dangerous goods, Downer's Hazardous Chemicals and Dangerous Goods Risk Assessment (DG-ZH-FM024.1) will be applied.